codewithdary/custom-artisan-commands/README.md

 protected $description = 'Show all products through Artisan';
 ```

-Instead of printing the output as an array, we’re going to use the table() method to create a simple ASCII table full of your data.
+Instead of printing the output as an array, we’re going to use the table() method to output a simple ASCII table full of your data.
 ```ruby
 public function handle()
 {